icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

     Rebuild the FPGA version,
     copy the binaries and boot files, reboot and test.
 This will take about >30 minutes to build (While this is building, you can work on Part 2: Analyze Implementation).
 Report the latencies.
     Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
 If you are run out of the FPGA resources, report it.

+    1. Put your latency results from the CPU version in part a, and your FPGA implementations in parts b, g, j, and k into a table, and show the speedup relative to the CPU version.

 1. **Analyze Implementation**